The-Critical-Few/baseline/README.md

 Baseline
 =======

+8/20/13

 This baseline app provides out of the box support and modest integration of

-CanCan
-Devise
+CanCan,
+Devise,
-Omniauth-google on top of devise
+Omniauth-google on top of devise,
-Bourbon
+Bourbon,
 Neat on top of Bourbon

 A user model has been created and a single user has been created on that table.